-Carla Cioffi is a documentary and fine art photographer.
-She was born in Caracas, Venezuela to a Sicilian father and an American mother.
-In 2007, she was hired as a photographer/photo archivist at NASA (National Aeronautics and Space...
+Carla Cioffi is an editorial, documentary/reportage, and art photographer.
+She was born in Caracas, Venezuela to a Sicilian immigrant father and an American mother.
+As a photographer/photo archivist at NASA Headquarters in Washington, DC, she...

 Space shuttles Discovery and Enterprise are seen at the Smithsonian's National Air and Space Museum - Udvar Hazy Center in Dulles, VA.
 Space shuttle Enterprise was moved from NASM to New York City so that space shuttle Discovery could be put on display.